 The Medical Group will review your request and authorize or deny the second opinion.
 If your request for a second opinion is approved, your PCP will refer you to a qualified provider within your contracted medical group or IPA.
-If your condition poses an imminent and serious threat to your health, then the second opinion will be authorized or denied within 72 hours after the contracted provider or SCAN Affirm partnered with Included LGBTQ+ Health receives the request.
+If your condition poses an imminent and serious threat to your health, then the second opinion will be authorized or denied within 72 hours after the contracted provider or SCAN Balance receives the request.

-If the Medical Group denies your request for a second medical opinion, you have the right to file an appeal with SCAN Affirm partnered with Included LGBTQ+ Health.
+If the Medical Group denies your request for a second medical opinion, you have the right to file an appeal with SCAN Balance.
 If you have any questions, contact Member Services Department.
 (Please refer to the appeal and grievance procedures in Chapter 9 for information about your right to file an appeal.)
 A second opinion is not a treatment plan.
 Any treatment subsequent to a second opinion must be authorized by your Medical Group.

-You can request a copy of the time lines for responding to requests for a second opinion from SCAN Affirm partnered with Included LGBTQ+ Health by calling Member Services (phone numbers are printed on the back cover of this document).
+You can request a copy of the time lines for responding to requests for a second opinion from SCAN Balance by calling Member Services (phone numbers are printed on the back cover of this document).